Powell Elementary Handbook

 Welcome to Powell Elementary!

-Something that has not changed is that at General Colin L. Powell Elementary, we believe that, in collaboration with parents and community members, Powell Elementary will provide a safe, caring, and positive learning environment that celebrates diversity and instills a desire for learning while meeting the individual needs of all students.
+At General Colin L. Powell Elementary, we believe that, in collaboration with parents and community members our students will be successful.
+Powell Elementary will provide a safe, caring, and positive learning environment that celebrates diversity and instills a desire for learning while meeting the individual needs of all students.
 Our goal is to build relationships that empower students, and develop responsible, patriotic citizens, and confident leaders.

 Please be sure to give us every available phone number and contact we might need in case of an emergency.
-If your phone number changes throughout the year, please update our records by sending in a note with your child.
+If your phone number changes throughout the year, please update our records by sending in a note with your child or emailing our registrar Michelle Lutes at email@example.com.
 I am looking forward to working together with you, and I feel certain that you will enjoy being a part of the Powell Panther family!
 If we haven't had the opportunity to meet in person yet, please come by and introduce yourself.
 I look forward to working alongside all of you this year!

 The Powell staff is committed to keeping our students and parents informed.
 Follow us on Facebook for reminders and updates.
-Every other Friday we send, via email, an overview of the next week’s events.
+Every Friday we send, via email, an overview of the next week’s events, the Powell Publisher.
 We also encourage you to familiarize yourself with the Powell Website.
 Powell’s website provides up-to-date school information.
 Various items can be viewed and printed including our calendar of school events and daily lunch menu.
 Our website also provides links to all teacher email accounts.
 Powell Website

 Communication is vital to our student’s success.
 Your child’s teacher will further explain their methods of communication at Parent Information Night.